DexterHuang/CyberCodeOnline/UpdateNote.md

  * tutorial/* - Desktop Tutorial

 ## Updates Log
+### **2021/02/25- v0.369**
+ * Now other player equiped items in their detail page is rendered with new UI element
+ * Fix typo for `Military Drone` recipe
+ * Fix update page exceeding the screen width issue

 ### **2021/02/24- v0.369**
  * Progress bar text now is THICC
  * IOS update been rejected by Apple, pushes some updates for that